 This is obviously a huge plus safety wise.
 As far as compatibility goes, you’re in luck as this bell is designed to fit most handlebar widths on modern bikes, from 22mm-23mm (which include variants of mountain bikes, sports bikes, kids bikes, and cruiser bikes and more, so whatever the purpose it should work!)

-The bell itself is constructed of a mixture of high-quality, industrial grade aluminium, and a specially engineered plastic that is anti-rust and corrosion-resistant, meaning your bell will be ringing for years to come!
+The bell itself is constructed of a mixture of high-quality, industrial grade aluminum, and a specially engineered plastic that is anti-rust and corrosion-resistant, meaning your bell will be ringing for years to come!

 It’s lightweight, low-profile and easy to install, dismantle or tinker-with-your-bell with a screwdriver.
 An excellent option if you don’t want an unsightly bell on your handlebars, and are looking for a quality, lasting bike bell.